Vixel2006/vixel2006/README.md

 ---

 ## 📈 **Current Projects**
-🔹 **MulT** – An Implemenation of the Multimodal transformer architecture for multimodal sentiment analysis.
+🔹 **MenAI** – A SaaS solution for self-learners using Agentic AI for technology learning study plans with productivity apps integeration.

 🔹 **Neura** - A Rust Tensor framework for deep learning purposes.